A short introduction to Monstrous Moonshine: Monstrous Moonshine

-Even if the monster has been first conjectured in the first half of the 70's, its uniqueness was only proved in $1979$ by Thompson \cite{thompson2} (assuming that $\M$ (if any) would have a representation of dimension $196883$, as conjectured a while earlier by Conway and Norton).
-Moreover, one has to wait until $1982$ for Griess to prove its existence \cite{griess}, by explicitly constructing it as the automorphism group of a $196884$-dimensional commutative, non-associative algebra now called the \textit{Griess algebra}.
+Even if the monster has been conjectured in the early 1970's, its uniqueness was only proved in $1979$ by Thompson \cite{thompson2} under some hypotheses (a complete proof was only provided in 1989 by Griess, Meierfrankenfeld and Segev \cite{griess1989uniqueness}) and its existence in $1982$ by Griess \cite{griess}, who constructed it explicitly as the automorphism group of a $196884$-dimensional commutative non-associative algebra now called the \textit{Griess algebra}.

-In $1979$, Atkin, Fong and Smith performed a huge computer calculation \cite{smith} to show that the class functions $H_n$ of $\M$ are really characters of the monster group.
-Using powerful results of finite-group theory such as \textit{Brauer's characterisation of characters}, they could reduce the infinite number of verifications the conjecture demands, to a finite one.
-It was still lengthy and tedious though, especially on the IBM $370/158$ computer they were using.
+In $1979$, Atkin, Fong and Smith performed a complicated computer calculation \cite{smith} to show that the Head characters $H_n$ defined in Eq. \ref{Eq:McKayThompson} were really characters of the monster.
+Using powerful results of finite group theory such as \textit{Brauer's characterization of characters}, they could reduce the infinite number of checks this conjecture demands, to a finite one.

-Around that time, Frenkel, Lepowsky and Meurman were developing another approach of $\M$ using what had been called vertex operators representations of affine Lie algebras \cite{frenkellm2}.
-This method strongly relies on the existence of very symmetrical \textit{even unimodular lattices} $L_{E_8}\simeq\mathbb{Z}^8$ and $\Lambda\simeq\mathbb{Z}^{24}$, that are respectively the \textit{root lattice of $E_8$} and the \textit{Leech lattice} (the latter was also quite central in Griess' construction of the monster).
-Both lattices are related to the $q$-expansion of $J$, and through them one can construct a particular \textit{vertex operator algebra} (an algebra whose multiplication depends on a parameter instead of being defined in a single way, together with additional axioms) whose automorphism group is exactly $\M$.
+At that time, Frenkel, Lepowsky and Meurman were developing a different approach to $\M$ which uses \textit{vertex operators representations of affine Lie algebras} \cite{frenkellm2}.
+It would take us too far to enter this construction in details, and instead we refer to \cite{frenkellm} for more on vertex operator algebras.
+This construction strongly relies on the existence of very symmetrical \textit{even unimodular lattices} $L_{E_8}\simeq\mathbb{Z}^8$ and $\Lambda\simeq\mathbb{Z}^{24}$, respectively the \textit{root lattice of $E_8$} and the \textit{Leech lattice} (the latter was already a cornerstone of Griess' construction of the monster).
+Both lattices are related to the $q$-expansion of $J$, and furthermore they lead to a particular \textit{vertex operator algebra} whose automorphism group is exactly $\M$.
 This \textit{monster vertex algebra} is graded and the graded-dimension is exactly the $q$-expansions of $\tilde{J}$.
-In particular, it contains a version of the Griess algebra as its second graded part.
-Hence the module whose existence had been confirmed by Atkin, Fong and Smith was now constructed explicitly.
-See \cite{frenkellm} for more details on vertex operator algebras, and in particular the introduction that gives a very nice summary of the historical framework, as well as of the ideas.
+It contains a version of the Griess algebra as its second graded part.
+Hence the monster module whose existence had been confirmed by Atkin, Fong and Smith was then constructed explicitly.